Akuli/python-tutorial/handy-stuff-strings.md

 ## String formatting

-To add a string in the middle of another string, you can do something like this:
+To add a string in the middle of another string, we can do something like this:

 ```py